merkhaiburch/recipe_protocols/desserts_other/Cheesecake_Brownies.md

 ## Directions

 Brownies
-- Add the melted butter and one cup of chocolate chips to a large bowl.
+- Add the melted butter and ONE cup of chocolate chips to a large bowl.
 Microwave on short bursts at low power until mostly melted then stir together until smooth.
 - Immediately dump in the cocoa powder and salt then mix until fully incorporated.
 - Mix in the white and brown sugars then add eggs and yolk, vanilla and coffee then mix until smooth.
-- Drop in the flour and mix until almost combined then fold in the remaining chocolate chips.
+- Drop in the flour and mix until almost combined then fold in the remaining 1/3 cup chocolate chips.
 - Add to a parchment paper lined 8x8 baking tray.

 Cheesecake